FamilySearch/GEDCOM.io/_pages/tag-def/CHAN.md

 specification:
   - Change
   - The most recent change to the superstructure.
 This is metadata about the structure itself, not data about its subject.
-See CHANGE_DATE for more.
+See `CHANGE_DATE` for more details.
   - |
     The date of the most recent modification of the superstructure, optionally with notes about that modification.

-    The NOTE substructure may describe previous changes as well as the most recent, although only the most recent change is described by the DATE substructure.
+    The `NOTE` substructure may describe previous changes as well as the most recent, although only the most recent change is described by the `DATE` substructure.

 label: 'Change'